 Alignments and timing of tension are very important to refining our movement.
 Seeing as this is very much movement specific, today we’ll work on illustrating the basics of using tension with some simple examples.

 Simply put, any tension that moves you away or holds you back from where you want to go is wasted effort.
 Keeping this in mind the use of tension in striking or weight lifting can be summed up in one phrase… Create a solid anchor for your force to launch from.

 The caveat to this is the more joints the force has to travel through the more difficult it is to execute correctly.
 An example is a simple Preacher Curl vs a Standing Bicep Curl.
-The Preacher Curl (bottom left) is significantly easier to perform because the elbow joint is the only joint involved in the exercise, since the arm is supported on a pad.
-On contrast a Standing Bicep Curl (Bottom Right) the whole body must work to stabilize and focus the work in the bicep, making it much more difficult.
+The Preacher Curl (top left) is significantly easier to perform because the elbow joint is the only joint involved in the exercise, since the arm is supported on a pad.
+On contrast a Standing Bicep Curl (top Right) the whole body must work to stabilize and focus the work in the bicep, making it much more difficult.
 This stabilization has more real world application and builds potential for more martial power as we require the same kind of stabilization from the ground up in executing any standing martial technique.

 Another illustration of this difficulty and stabilization in movement is a basic Kung Fu Straight Punch.
 In this movement the bottom half of the body stays stationary while the upper half executes the movement.
 These alignments are seen and trained in “Punching with fierce eyes”.
 An exercise from the 8 pieces of Brocade. @ 5:52 in the video below